Kayode Odejayi: Cheltenham Town

 Bobby Gould signed Odejayi in the summer of the 2002/03 season for Cheltenham Town.
 His first two seasons were a struggle but in his third season (2005–06) he played almost every game as Cheltenham went on to reach the play-off final, winning 1–0 against fancied Grimsby Town.
 He came to national attention in January 2006 when Cheltenham faced Newcastle United in the FA Cup 4th round.
 Odejayi gained plaudits after the game and he was linked with a move to Championship team Plymouth Argyle however the move never materialised.

 Barnsley

 On 31 May 2007, Odejayi moved to Barnsley for a fee of £200,000, a Cheltenham record for a sale of a player.
 Forest Green Rovers received a windfall from the transfer as part of the terms of Odejayi's Cheltenham deal.

 He scored in the Reds' first friendly against Morecambe in a 2–1 defeat.
 He then bagged a brace against Portuguese side Louletano DC in a 3–2 win.
 In a 3–1 victory against Buxton he bagged his fourth goal in three.

 Odejayi netted his first competitive goal for Barnsley against Scunthorpe United which effectively sealed a 2–0 victory for the Reds.

-Odejayi was booed off by his own fans against Southampton, after he missed a string of chances at goal.
-He himself admitted about his poor performances and promised the fans he would step it up and he did in the FA Cup, scoring of one of the most important goals in the club history when he secured a 1–0 victory at Oakwell, in the quarter finals of the FA Cup 2008 against Chelsea.
-On 6 April 2008 in the FA Cup semi-final against Cardiff City he missed an absolute sitter to score when he was put clean through on goal only to shoot wide, costing Barnsley the chance to equalise and possibly reach the FA Cup Final for the first time since 1912.

 In January 2009, there was talk of him being pursued by Barnsley's South Yorkshire neighbours, Rotherham United.